ijpatricio/mingle-docs/docs/manual-instructions.md

 - `resources/views/layouts/app.blade.php`
 - Or any other layout you might have

-Add the stack `scripts` on the head of the document.
+Add the Blade directive `@mingles` on the head of the document.

 ```html{8,10}
     (...)